mobi/telephone_number/README.md

 # What is it?

 TelephoneNumber is global phone number validation gem based on Google's [libphonenumber](https://github.com/googlei18n/libphonenumber) library.
-We're currently providing parsing and validation functionality and are actively working on formatting as well as providing extended data.

 ## Demo